Category: Planning & Logistics

 What’s The Best Camping Mattress Or Sleeping Pad For Cycle Touring & Bikepacking?

 Welcome!
 It’s time to deep-dive into another thorny topic (no pun intended): how to choose a camping mattress – or, as my North American friends call it, a sleeping pad – to fit the specific needs of cycle tourers and bikepackers.
-We’ll be looking at the various types of camping mattresses and sleeping pads, which types […] Continue reading →
+We’ll be looking at the various types of camping mattresses and sleeping pads, which types are best for cycle touring and bikepacking trips, and ‘best’ might differ depending on physiology, personal preferences, the details of your ride, and of course your budget.
+I’ll combine buying advice from my quite-a-few-years of bike touring experience with up-to-date product selections of the camping… Continue reading →

 -